Cephei/Apistry/README.md

 Apistry
 ========
+Apistry is in short, an ASP.NET Web API documentation provider.
+However, it is a smart alternative to your typical weakly-typed
+XML or DSL-based documentation.
 Apistry provides you the ability to document your existing ASP.NET Web API using static typing.

 But that's not all...
 Document your DTOs and ApiControllers using a fluent, composable API.
 Based upon this metadata, Apistry will generate